zehdeh/zehdeh.github.io/_posts/2021-05-11-a-new-perspective.md

 ## Introduction

 During the summer of 2020 I had a lot of time to think about some of my favorite problems in machine learning (ML).
-When I read an article about Catastrophic Interference (CF) by the people at Google Brain, I came across the following statement:
+When I read an article about Catastrophic Forgetting (CF) by the people at Google Brain, I came across the following statement:

 > Despite the ubiquity of catastrophic forgetting, there is limited understanding of the underlying process and its causes.